 If the same property was sold for $8,000, it is clear that the value received is not equal to the value of the property on the open market.
 In this case, the reason for the transfer must be examined more closely.

 When a person transfers resources to pay someone for services provided, they must show that the services were worth as much as the resource and provide documentation that payment for services was agreed to, in writing, prior to when the services were provided.
-To determine the worth of a service, use the average cost of that service from a provider on the open market.
-If the services were worth as much as the transferred resources/income, the transfer does not affect eligibility.
+The value of a service cannot be more than the average cost of that service from a provider on the open market.
+If the services are worth as much as the transferred resources/income, the transfer does not affect eligibility.
+Refer all personal care contracts to LTC-ADI using HFS 3654A.

 Example 5: Mrs. E, in the same month she enters an LTC facility, transfers $30,000 to her daughter.
 She states this is payment for services; her daughter has been doing grocery shopping, heavy housecleaning and other chores for her mother for 3 years prior to Mrs. E entering the nursing home, receiving no pay.
 They did not sign a contract specifying the services the daughter was to perform or what she would be paid.
 LTC-ADI determines that the transfer is not allowable.